tatumamckinnis/DNA/README.md

 Here's a high-level view of the assignment.
 This is enough information to know what to do, but not necessarily how to do it.
 For details, you can refer to sections later in this write-up.

-Here are the major parts of the assignment.
-1. In [Part 1](#part-1-running-dnabenchmark-profiling-analysis) you will run the benchmarking program before you write code as part of answering questions in the analysis section.
+1. In [Part 1](#part-1-running-dnabenchmark-profiling-analysis) you will run the benchmarking program using the provided starter `StringStrand` and `StringBuilderStrand` implementations of the `IDnaStrand` interface.
 2. In [Part 2](#part-2-programming) You will create a new class `LinkStrand` that implements the `IDnaStrand` interface.
-It will utilize a singly linked-list to store the strand information rather than a String or StringBuilder.
+It will utilize a singly linked-list to store the strand information.
-	1. You'll create an inner `Node` class with instance variables `myFirst` and `myLast` and you'll then implement all the methods in the `IDnaStrand` interface, _**testing them using supplied JUnit tests.**_
+	1. You'll create an inner `Node` class with instance variables `myFirst` and `myLast` and you'll then implement all the methods in the `IDnaStrand` interface, testing them using supplied JUnit tests.
-	2. When you create the class and edit it so that it implements IDnaStrand, IntelliJ will fill in stub methods that you will fill in.
+	2. When you create the `LinkStrand` class and edit it so that it `implements IDnaStrand`, VS Code will give you the option to generate "stub" methods that you will fill in.
 There are two constructors and several methods.
-You should read the comments in the `IDnaStrand` interface and use the existing implementations `StringStrand` and `StringBuilderStrand` to understand what these methods do.
+You should read the comments in the `IDnaStrand` interface and use the existing implementations `StringStrand` and `StringBuilderStrand` to understand what these methods should do.
-3. In [Part 3](#part-3-analysis-and-more-benchmarking) Rerun the benchmarking program `DNABenchmark` with the newly coded LinkStrand class - note the efficiency and memory of the program compared to when you ran the program with StringStrand and StringBuilderStrand.
+3. In [Part 3](#part-3-analysis-and-more-benchmarking) Rerun the benchmarking program `DNABenchmark` with the newly coded LinkStrand class - note the efficiency and memory of the program compared to when you ran the program with `StringStrand` and `StringBuilderStrand`.
 4. You'll make changes to `DNABenchmark` to run a different benchmark method provided in that class to answer more questions in the analysis.

 ### Git, Partners, and Submitting for P4